cappuu02/Cybersecurity-Sapienza/2Semester/ETH/3) Enumeration.md

 ### SMB Null Session Countermeasures
 Block TCP 139 and 445 at the network perimeter.
 Set the RestrictAnonymous registry key to 1 (or 2 on Win 2000 and later) using regedt32.
 The key is located at HKLM\SYSTEM\CurrentControlSet\Control\LSA.
 This can be bypassed by querying NetUserGetInfo API call at Level 3 - tools like NBTEnum and Userinfo bypass it.
 Anonymous Access settings do not apply to remote Registry access, so ensure the Registry is locked down (reference: [http://support.microsoft.com/kb/153183](http://support.microsoft.com/kb/153183)).
 Finally, audit yourself with dumpsec.

-### SNMP, UDP 161
+### Simple Network Management Protocol (SNMP, UDP 161)
-Simple Network Management Protocol (Security Not My Problem).
-SNMP is intended for network management and monitoring It provides inside information on net devices, software and systems.
+==SNMP== is intended for network management and monitoring It provides inside information on net devices, software and systems.

 > Administrators use SNMP to remotely manage routers and other network devices